intel/neural-compressor/docs/tutorial.md

 This tutorial will introduce step by step instructions on how to integrate models with Intel® Low Precision Optimization Tool.

-Intel® Low Precision Optimization Tool supports two usages:
+Intel® Low Precision Optimization Tool supports three usages:

+1. Fully yaml configuration: User specifies all the info through yaml, including dataloaders used in calibration and evaluation phases and quantization tuning settings.

+   For this usage, only model parameter is mandotory.

+2. Partial yaml configuration: User specifies dataloaders used in calibration and evaluation phase by code.
+   The tool provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods and invoke dataloader() with dataset as input parameter before calling tune().

-1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.
+   After that, User specifies fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader".
+   The calibrated and quantized model is evaluated with "eval_dataloader" with evaluation metrics specified in the configuration file.
+The evaluation tells the tuner whether the quantized model meets the accuracy criteria.
+If not, the tuner starts a new calibration and tuning flow.

+   For this usage, model, q_dataloader and eval_dataloader parameters are mandotory.

+3. Partial yaml configuration: User specifies dataloaders used in calibration phase by code.
-2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.
+   This usage is quite similar with b), just user specifies a custom "eval_func" which encapsulates the evaluation dataset by itself.
+   The calibrated and quantized model is evaluated with "eval_func".
+The "eval_func" tells the tuner whether the quantized model meets the accuracy criteria.
+If not, the Tuner starts a new calibration and tuning flow.

+   For this usage, model, q_dataloader and eval_func parameters are mandotory

 # General Steps

 ### 1. Usage Choose

-If metric used by user model is supported by Intel® Low Precision Optimization Tool, user could choose the first usage.

-If metric used by user model is NOT supported by Intel® Low Precision Optimization Tool, user need choose the second usage.
+User need choose corresponding usage according to code.
+For example, if user wants to minmal code changes, then the first usage is recommended.
+If user wants to leverage existing evaluation function, then the third usage is recommended.
+If user has no existing evaluation function and the metric used is supported by ilit, then the second usage is recommended.

 ### 2. Write yaml config file